-Best Meat Thermometer of 2020
+Best Meat Thermometer

 While we were suspicious of some of the manufacturer claims at first, the Kizen Instant Read meat thermometer quickly squashed our skepticism, leaving us thoroughly impressed with its overall performance and quality.
 The resolution of its rather large, easily readable LCD screen provides highly accurate measurements down to a fraction of a degree.
 It was as precise as 0.1 ℉ at points in our testing.
 We loved this near-perfect precision for grilling and baking.
 If this thermometer loses accuracy over time for some reason, it can be easily re-calibrated.
 Many handheld probes claim to measure temperature in a matter of seconds, but this claim is actually valid for the Kizen, — the thermometer clocks adjustments in at three seconds.